-If your event includes official proceedings and you require the presence of the Mayor or Councillor.
-Please request this as part of your application.
+If your event includes official proceedings and you require the presence of the Mayor or a Councillor, please request this as part of your application.

-In addition to the Mayor or Councillor attending, it is also important to acknowledge the traditional custodians of the land.
-The Worimi people are the traditional custodians of Port Stephens Council Local Government Area and they can be recognised in the form of a Welcome to Country or an Acknowledgment of Country.
+In addition to the Mayor or a Councillor attending, it's also important to acknowledge the traditional custodians of the land.
+The Worimi people are the traditional custodians of Port Stephens Council Local Government Area and they can be recognised in the form of a Welcome to Country, or an Acknowledgment of Country.